 Since the Puma EV is a conversion electric vehicle, some of the common complaints of the car may not be possible to fix.
 The limited rear visibility, for instance, may not get any better in the electric model, and the smaller boot (compared to its European rivals) would also see no improvement until the car switches over to a bespoke EV platform that provides a higher space efficiency.
 Although the ride is expected to remain relatively firm, can engineers exploit the battery pack layout in order to further enhance an already impressive handling?

 Ford Puma Electric production

-The production of the Ford Puma Electric will take place in Craiova, Romania, from 2024.
-The market launch of the pure electric variant of the company’s best-selling passenger vehicle in Europe should take place in the second half of that year.
+The production of the Ford Puma Electric will take place alongside the Ford E-Transit Courer in Craiova, Romania, from 2024.
+The market launch of the pure-electric variant of the company’s best-selling passenger vehicle in Europe should take place in the second half of that year.

 Ford Otosan, a joint venture between Ford Motor Company and Turkey’s Koc Holding, owned the Craiova plant.
 On the day it confirmed the Ford Puma Electric, the Blue Oval announced that Ford Otosan is the sole owner of the Craiova plant and manufacturing business.
-Ford is transferring the Romanian plant to the Turkish owner for an amount of EUR 575 million (EUR 607 million).
+Ford is transferring the Romanian plant to the Turkish owner for an amount of EUR 575 million (USD 635 million).

 Ford plans to manufacture the batteries for upcoming EVs in Europe to price them affordably.
 The company intends to form a tripartite joint venture company with SK On Co.
 Ltd. and Koc Holding to establish an EV battery production plant in Turkey.
 Located near Ankara, the joint venture plant will produce high-Nickel NMC cells from as early as mid-decade.
 The annual capacity of the factory is likely pegged at 30-45 GWh.